 Yes.
 They will need a ticket to enter the Senate House unless they are young enough to sit on a lap.
 Please alert the marshalls on the day and they will be able to sit guests with younger children near the door for a quick exit if required.

-Over 16's are allowed to the College lunch for General Admission, MA Day and the July congregation only, please make sure you contact the Praelector's Secretary to confirm this.
+Under 16's are allowed to the College lunch for General Admission, MA Day and the July congregation only, please make sure you contact the Praelector's Secretary to confirm this.

 You can request via CamSIS the following tickets for the lunch: